Best Non-Electronic Toys for Kids

 And. . .here’s some bonus points for you – the kids don’t even comprehend that they are developing engineering and problem-solving skills!
 Yessss!
 This set rates 4.6 stars out of 5 on Amazon and comes with an idea book, project photos, a few balls, and 200 pieces to build contraptions out of.

+This one is not classified under non-electronic toys, but it is a non-electronic activity.
 My Fairy Garden has several different sets to build your own fairy garden.
 Now, if you don’t know what that is, let me sum it up for you – it’s a small garden spot where you grow real plants and pretend fairies.
 Actually, some of the sets come with little fairies but most fairy gardens are set up with miniature houses and furniture, outdoor settings, or tiny yards for the fairies to live in.
 Remember the garden gnomes??
 Well, this is way better than those dorky little guys and smaller!

 (Well, there are these dorky little gnomes for the “fairy” garden. . .and they might appeal to the boys more.
 Check it out – they have dragons too!
 There’s these cute little dragons or this happy little guy.)

-Kids love little miniature things. . .aw, who am I kidding?
+Kids love little miniature things. . .awww, who am I kidding?
 I STILL love miniature things!
 This particular set in the picture is called Unicorn Paradise and even comes with a few seeds to get started with.
 Unicorns are all the rage right now!

 However, if you are dealing with a child who is a bit older, they may like something a bit more sophisticated like this Fairy Garden Starter Kit however it doesn’t include any plants or seeds.
 But both are great for beginners!

 Fairy Gardens are a great way to teach the kids about planting and growing from seeds.
 We live in what I call a paper plate world – instant and disposable.
 These little gardens are neither.
-The kids will learn some patience and learn that some things have to have attention every day to grow.
+The kids will learn some patience and learn that some things need attention every day to grow.
 In the meantime, they can be building the little home or yard and they can change things up as the plants begin to sprout.

 Although My Fairy Garden only scored 3.5 stars out of 5, it was mostly because people complained that there weren’t enough seeds but that is easily remedied.